 “I started looking at architects while we were in France, and I came across the Build blog,” she says.
-Intrigued, Broderson began building a shortlist of architects to interview back home.
+Intrigued, Brodersen began building a shortlist of architects to interview back home.
 When they got here, Shelley and husband Eric heard a lot of “you-can’t-do-thats” about their desires versus their budget.
 From Kevin Eckert of Build LLC they got a “let’s-figure-out-how-to-make-it-work.”

 Does it ever.

 The funny smell from down under led to a top-to-bottom update and unification costing $152 per square foot over 3,400 square feet, finished in October 2010.
 “These houses, so many things were done to them over the years.
-The floors were the only thing we kept,” Broderson says.
+The floors were the only thing we kept,” Brodersen says.